erikbhan/onion-routing/README.md

 ## Installation

-### For users

-Nothing yet

-### For devs

 - Clone repository

-- Use ``cargo run --bin dir_auth`` run to start the directory authority, a DA must be operating for the nodes and client to work.
+- Use ``cargo run --bin dir_auth`` run to start the directory authority, a DA must be operating for the nodes and client to work

-- Use ``cargo run --bin node`` run to start a node, a client will make use of up to three nodes.
+- Use ``cargo run --bin node`` run to start a node, a client will make use of up to three nodes

-- Use ``cargo run --bin client`` run to start the client.
+- Use ``cargo run --bin client`` run to start the client

 ## How to run tests

-To run tests use ``cargo test`` to run all tests in project.
+To run tests use ``cargo test`` to run all tests (not ignored) in project.

-One test is ignored due to needing user input that is not available in ci/cd to run this test ``cargo test -- --ignored
+One test is ignored due to needing user input that is not available in ci/cd.
+To run ignored tests use ``cargo test -- --ignored``.

 ## API documentation